-THEMES OBJECTIVES Enable the circular economy.
-We want to be a driving force in the transition towards a circular economy, in which waste is no more but is turned into new products and materials.
-Link to SDGs Turn our customers' waste into new products Reduce carbon emissions and waste We understand the need not only to reduce our footprint, but also Be a leader in clean and green waste collection to decrease the negative impact of carbon emissions and waste on wider society.
-Link to SDGs Reduce the carbon impact of our operations Care for people We have a responsibility to deliver our employees home safe and Positively impact our communities well, to create a rewarding, equal and inclusive working environment, and to have a positive impact on our communities.
+THEMES OBJECTIVES Enable the concomp Enable the concomp We want to be a driving force in the transition towards a circular economy, in which waste is no more but is turned into new products and materials.
+Enk to SDGs Turn our customers' waste into new products Reduce carbon emissions and waste We understand the need not only to reduce our footprint, but also to decrease the negative impact Be a leader in clean and green waste collection 13 11 1 Reduce the carbon impact of our operations Care for people We have a responsibility to deliver our employees home safe and Positively impact our communities well, to create a rewarding, equal and inclusive working environment, and to have a positive impact on our communities.
 Link to SDGs Deliver people home safe and well every day Make Renewi a rewarding, diverse and inclusive working environment

-Measurement began in FY20.
-Community engagement N/A as restricted by Covid-19 during FY21.
+\Measurement began in FY20. \\Community engagement N/A as restricted by Covid-19 during FY21.